theJYC/checkedin./README.md

 ## Technologies

-`checkedin.` is built with HTML, CSS, JavaScript, DayJS, and Web Browser APIs (localStorage).
+`checkedin.` is built with HTML, CSS, JavaScript, Node.js, Day.js, and Web Browser APIs (localStorage).

 (8/31/21): `checkedin.` is in the process of Google Firebase integration in order to enhance the portability and security of user data.